turna1/DefectTwin/README.md

 # DefectTwin

-# DefectTwin

-DefT has two main applications:
+It has two main applications:
 1. **deftstudio_app.py**: Provides a way to simulate defects from your prompt or reference images, as well as a general chat function.
 2. **deft_realtime_app.py**: A real-time defect inspection tool using video streams.